 When it comes to organizing a tennis trip, the devil is in the details.
 Before you hit the courts, it’s essential to take care of the logistical aspects.
 Remember tennis is highly international.
 Meaning you can play it in any part of the world.
 Where would you like to travel and play tennis?

 Start by setting a clear itinerary that includes your travel or tournament dates.
-Is there any sightseeing you’d like to squeeze in.
+Is there any sightseeing you’d like to squeeze in beyond the local attractions?

 How about the necessary travel documents, like your passport and visas if you’re heading to international destinations.